by Heidi Hauser Green

 December 21, 2011

-The “Back to Sleep” campaign—launched by the American Academy of Pediatrics (AAP) in 1994—was introduced as a means of educating parents and caregivers about the importance of putting babies to sleep on their backs—every time.
+The “Back to Sleep” campaign (which, in recent years, has been renamed “Safe to Sleep”) was launched by the American Academy of Pediatrics (AAP) in 1994 and introduced as a means of educating parents and caregivers about the importance of putting babies to sleep on their backs—every time.
 Babies who sleep on their backs have a reduced risk for sudden infant death syndrome (better known as SIDS).

 Since SIDS is the leading cause of death for healthy infants between 1 month and 1 year of age, the AAP recommends that parents and caregivers position babies on their backs at every bedtime and naptime until the age of 1.